beauty-yuwen/YL_IND577/The Single Neuron Linear Regression Model/readme.md

 The most common form of regression analysis is linear regression, in which the rule between "label" and "feature" is used to find the straight line that best matches the rule.
 ![image](https://github.com/beauty-yuwen/YL_IND577/blob/main/screenshots/Linear_regression.svg)

 This plot shows a simple linear regression between response variable y and an independent variable x.

+However, linear regression outputs are continuous values and are therefore suitable for regression problems.
+Unlike regression problems, the final output of the model in classification problems is discrete values.